the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-guidance.md

 There's a nice little [bot](https://codecov.io/) for measuring code coverage available too.

 **Pitfall: The illusion of good coverage.** In some instances, the same code can and probably should be tested in multiple ways.
-For example, coverage can quickly increase on code that applies "sanity check" tests to its output ([see below](#tests-that-are-difficult-to-quantify)), but this doesn't preclude the risk that the code is producing the broadly right answer for the wrong reasons.
+For example, coverage can quickly increase on code that applies "sanity check" tests to its output (see also {ref}<rr-testing-challenges-difficult-quatify>), but this doesn't preclude the risk that the code is producing the broadly right answer for the wrong reasons.
 In general, the best tests are those that isolate the smaller rather than larger chunks of coherent code, and so pick out individual steps of logic.
 Try to be guided by thinking about the possible things that might happen to a particular chunk of code in the execution of the whole, and test these individual cases.
 Often, this will result in the same code being tested multiple times - this is a good thing!